wso2/docs-choreo-dev/en/docs/develop/api-policies/create-a-policy.md

 ### mediation:Context

 The mediation context is used to pass parameters between policies.
-It is created per request and can be accessed in any of the flows.
-For example, if a correlation ID needs to be set to the request, it can be set in the context of the request flow and can be accessed in the response or fault flow.
+It is created per request and you can access it in any of the flows.
+For example, if a correlation ID needs to be set to the request, you can set it in the context of the request flow and access it in the response or fault flow.
 The context has the following functions:

 ```
 # Retrieves the value for the specified key.